 Hanauma Bay Nature Preserve is a world-class snorkeling area located just 11 miles from Waikiki hotels.
 And like all popular spots its parking lot gets packed promptly making this definitely an early morning activity.
 Getting there is easy enough – 10 miles east of Waikiki off the main road (Route 72 - Kalaniana'ole Highway) – the Number 22 bus which has stops on Kuhio Avenue works equally well.
 The park is open from 6AM till 6PM and 7PM during the winter and summer seasons respectively on all days except Tuesdays.
 On the second and fourth Saturdays in the summer and the second Saturdays in the winter, night snorkeling is allowed till 10 PM although it is not advised for novices or young children.

-In the first half an hour of our snorkeling we spotted nary a fish making the claims by some fellow snorkelers fishy.
-Despite the documentary video warning against feeding the fish, for all our snorkeling experience at Hawaii over the years, we can almost attest to the fact that the best means to observe fish is either to follow someone carrying fish food or to provide the vittles yourself.
+In the first half an hour of our snorkeling, we spotted nary a fish.
+Despite the documentary video warning against feeding the fish, for all our snorkeling experience at Hawaii over the years, we can almost attest to the fact that the best means to observe fish is either by following someone carrying fish food or by providing the vittles yourself.
 Perhaps it is lax enforcement, but at any given time, there is a sizable minority of visitors in the water with fare for the fish and naturally the schools congregate in those areas.
-In fact, the handful of fish seeking chow among the corals seemed just as surprised as we were to see them.
-Interestingly people consider themselves to be off the hook if what they offer is organic whole grain based food.
 This is a rather public secret and the few not in the know are considered old school.
-As a precautionary, floating is preferred over wading as wading will inevitably result in bruises from the corals and could potentially damage the fragile environment.
-It took a while for our kids to realize that unlike an aquarium we are the trespassers in another’s environment and the onus was on us humans to respect their space.
-Even if you reach Hanauma at the crack of dawn, upwards of 3-4 hours is a must to enjoy Hanauma Bay to the fullest for the variety of fish is beyond imagination.
+Interestingly, people consider themselves to be off the hook if what they offer is organic whole grain based food.

 Other scenic options abound and the ones we set forth to were